OCA/partner-contact/partner_financial_risk/README.rst

 Partner Financial Risk
 ======================

-Adds a new page in partner to manage the partner's *Financial Risk* If any limit is exceed the the partner is blocked to confirm sale orders.
+Adds a new page in partner to manage its *Financial Risk*.

+If any limit is exceed the partner gets forbidden to confirm sale orders.

 Configuration
 =============